SLS 3D Printer Solutions: Advanced Selective Laser Sintering for Reliable Industrial Production

 EOS P3 NEXT

+The EOS P3 NEXT is a mid-sized 3D printer for a wide range of industrial applications, promising incredibly homogeneous mechanical properties throughout the entire build volume.
 This highly productive and reliable system can easily be integrated into IIoT environments through EOSCONNECT Core.
 That way, you’ll enjoy a fully digital 3D printing process from the CAD model all the way to functional parts.
-With 14 plastic material choices and 26 parameter sets, it can effortlessly adjust to the most diverse industry requirements.

 INTEGRA P 450

-This additive manufacturing system empowers designers, production engineers and material makers alike with an impressive array of new user-friendly features.
+This additive manufacturing system empowers designers, production engineers, and material makers alike with an impressive array of new user-friendly features.
 Its unprecedented material processing at up to 300° C allows for 3D printing application scenarios using polymer materials that previously weren’t available for certain designs.

 Thanks to the integration of 8-zone quartz heating and a thermal imaging camera in the build platform, you can benefit from consistent quality control and data capture across your production line.
-The modular, future-proof design, combined with EOSPRINT 2, extends the 3D printer’s lifecycle and sets you up for using high-performance polymers in an Industry 4.0 setting.
+The modular, future-proof design, combined with EOSPRINT 2, extends the 3D printer’s lifecycle and sets you up for using high-performance polymers in an industry 4.0 setting.

-This system is available only to customers in North America.
+Please note: This system is available only to customers in North America.

 EOS P 500 Series

 With the lowest costs per part and automation-friendly software and hardware, the EOS P 500 offers the latest generation of industrial 3D printing.
 A system availability of 92% and homogeneous part properties for every build allow you to reliably process plastic on an industrial scale.
+Accessories for optimized part and material flow, as well as automated interfaces, increase operating time by at least 25% compared to conventional 3D systems on the market.

 EOS P 770